oercompbiomed/CBM101/README.md

 ### Folder structure
+##### Topics
-_Topics:_ The main topics of this course are preceded by a capital letter.
+The main topics of this course are preceded by a capital letter.
 For instance, the content of the topic 'Tools and Data Resources' is available via [B_Tools-Data-Resources](B_Tools-Data-Resources).

+##### Subtopics
-_Subtopics:_ Each topic has several subtopics as subfolders of the main topic folder.
+Each topic has several subtopics as subfolders of the main topic folder.
 These contain the jupyter notebooks with the corresponding exercises, e.g. [CBM101/D_Basic-Concepts-in-Statistics/Probabilities-and-Distributions/ProbsAndDistr.ipynb](CBM101/D_Basic-Concepts-in-Statistics/Probabilities-and-Distributions/ProbsAndDistr.ipynb)

 ### Software requirements and installation instructions